Crimes of Passion (1984 film)

-Crimes of Passion is a 1984 American neo-noir erotic thriller film directed by Ken Russell and starring Kathleen Turner, Anthony Perkins, and John Laughlin.
+Crimes of Passion is a 1984 American erotic thriller film directed by Ken Russell and starring Kathleen Turner, Anthony Perkins, and John Laughlin.
 The film explores themes of human relationships and mental illness.
 A mix of sex and suspense, the film opened to controversy over its content and to negative reviews.

 Plot

 Bobby Grady is an ordinary middle-class electronics store owner who occasionally moonlights doing surveillance work.
 He attends a group therapy session because his wife, Amy, has lost interest in sex and he fears their marriage is in trouble.

 Grady is soon approached by the owner of a fashion design house to spy on an employee, Joanna Crane, who is suspected of selling clothing patterns to his competitors.
 Grady discovers the accusations are unfounded, but also learns that Joanna is moonlighting as a prostitute under the name China Blue, and shedding her business attire for provocative clothing and a platinum wig.

 Grady keeps quiet about Joanna's double life.
 Following a sexual encounter with her in her China Blue persona, Grady begins seeing her on a regular basis, first professionally, then romantically.
 However, their involvement is complicated by his guilt and her intimacy issues—in addition to her clientele of regular patrons and their bizarre sexual fetishes.

-Among them is the "Reverend" Peter Shayne, who alternately spends his time delivering soapbox sermons on the street, visiting peep shows while sniffing amyl nitrite, and patronizing prostitutes.
+Among them is the "Reverend" Peter Shayne, (Note: It is never clarified whether the character is a real, ordained clergyman or merely pretends to be one.) who alternately spends his time delivering soapbox sermons on the street, visiting peep shows while sniffing amyl nitrite, and patronizing prostitutes.
 Shayne has been seeing China Blue as a customer and declares a need to save her.
 Underscoring Shayne's contradictory nature is the cache of sex toys he carries in a small doctor's bag with his Bible.